4.6 Settlement agreements and other awards

 - Income loss payments of up to $250,000 in addition to the above payments may be paid to individuals who can prove actual loss of income (not exempt).

 Note that where a former student of an Indian residential school is deceased, any payments under the Indian Residential Schools Settlement Agreement are made to the deceased former student’s estate.
-Any payments from the estate to its beneficiaries are not exempt as assets.
+Any payments from the estate to its beneficiaries are not exempt as a compensation award but will be treated as an inheritance.

 Sixties Scoop Settlement Agreement